mesosphere-backup/etcd-mesos/docs/administration.md

 * `/stats` returns a JSON map of basic statistics.
 Note that counters are reset when an `etcd-mesos-scheduler` process is started.
 * `/membership` returns a JSON list of current etcd servers.
 * `/reseed` Manually triggers a cluster reseed.
 Use extreme caution!

+## Backups
+Periodic backups are recommended if you are using etcd to store data that cannot be recomputed/replaced/reconfigured in the event of loss.
+Tools such as [etcd-backup](https://github.com/fanhattan/etcd-backup) may be of use to you, but this is not currently handled by etcd-mesos.